ArticlesWarewulf

 wwctl container build

 Running this command will not return anything if the image has already been built/updated.
-If applicable we can sync our local users into our container.
-You can read more about the syncuser
+If applicable, we can sync local users into the container.
+You can read more about the syncuser subcommand here.

 wwctl container syncuser --write rockylinux-nvidia-9